laashub-soa/neco-apps/README.md

 ### `neco-ops` instance

 `neco-ops` is a Google Compute Engine instance for GitOps testing of this repository.
-It is automatically startup and shutdown by schedule.
+It is automatically created and deleted by [CircleCI scheduled workflow](https://circleci.com/docs/2.0/workflows).
-Scheduled provisioning is managed by [neco-gcp][].

 The following describes an example of time line based development flow with the Kubernetes cluster in `neco-ops` instance.